Monika Richarz: Childhood in wartime

 After October 1949 the Soviet occupation zone was relaunched as the German Democratic Republic and political differences between the two new Germanys became progressively harder to ignore.
 Monika's father resigned abruptly from his work in East Berlin after deciding he no longer wished to be placed under sustained pressure to join the recently created Socialist Unity Party (SED) which by this time was well on the way to becoming the ruling party in a new kind of one-party dictatorship, under Soviet sponsorship and subject to Soviet political and social constraints.
 He appears to have had no difficulty finding well paid work in West Berlin, where he later obtained a position as the director of a gas works.
 Monika was educated at a private school in the city.
 There were no books, and history was taught using hectograph copied sheets.
 The twentieth century was carefully excluded from the syllabus, but various earlier periods were studied intensively.
-She passed her school final exams ("Abitur") in 1956, which in principal cleared the way for admission to university level education.
+She passed her school final exams ("Abitur") in 1956, which in principle cleared the way for admission to university level education.
 However, her father had died in 1954 and her mother had thereby become acutely aware of the need for women to be able to support themselves financially.
 Monika Richarz was persuaded to apply to train as a school teacher.
 Inwardly Richarz was not keen on this plan, and it was probably as a result of what today would be termed "passive resistance" that she successfully avoided being accepted as a trainee teacher.